 Travel blogger Allane Milliane pulls no punches when describing Morocco: “It’s dirty and lacks hygiene,” she says.

 “Papers, plastic, dead rats and pieces of dead animals such as chicken heads, flies everywhere, feces (both human and animal), and trash, lots of trash, I mean plastic bags filled with trash just sitting in the middle of the streets,” she writes of the sights to behold in Marrakech and Chefchaouen.

 “On the road you will see trash everywhere, even in the desert and near beautiful waterfalls, to my disappointment,” she says of the Moroccan countryside.

 “Can you blame it on the lack of education of the locals because Morocco is a poor country?
 Probably yes, but it’s hard to understand that the same locals that rely on tourism so much, are so careless with the environment.
 It’s simply sad.”

 While the same observations can be made of great cities in the West (looking at you, NYC), Milliane makes a logical but shallow argument.

-Of course many Moroccans are careless with their waste, and it’s easy to blame this behavior on poverty and ignorance.
+Of course, some Moroccans are careless with their waste (as are many people of every nationality), and it’s easy to blame this behavior on poverty and ignorance (despite this being a characteristic of every class and education level).
 But when you no longer have the perspective of an outsider, things become abundantly clear.

 It’s simple, actually.
-While it’s true that the general Moroccan public is not educated about proper waste management, trash piles up in public spaces because there are very few ways to appropriately dispose of garbage.
+While it’s true that many Moroccans have more pressing concerns than proper waste management, trash piles up in public spaces because there are very few ways to appropriately dispose of garbage.

 Public disposal sites: Few and far between